-As can be seen in Figure 42, the current pixel coordinate (created by the VGA timing generator) is split up into two parts: the character index, which specifies the on-screen character the pixel belongs to, and the offset of the pixel within this character.
-The character index is passed to the text RAM, which contains the codepoint for each on-screen character.
-This codepoint, along with the pixel offset, is looked up in the font
+As can be seen in Figure xli, the current pixel coordinate (created by the VGA timing generator) is split up into two parts: the character index, which specifies the on-screen character the pixel belongs to, and the offset of the pixel within this character.
+The character index is passed to the text RAM, which contains the codepoint for each onscreen character.
+This codepoint, along with the pixel offset, is looked up in the font ROM to determine the colour of the pixel.

-Figure 41: Diagram of VGA timing intervals
+Figure xI: Diagram of VGA timing intervals